top of page

 Karen Ascoe, Catherine Dickens

-Molly Lynch, Ellen Ternan / voice
+Rosalind Ford, Ellen Ternan / voice / cello

 Alexander Knox, actor / violin / voice